romanornr/via-core-docs/withdrawal_finalization.md

 ### 4.2 Outputs

-1. **Withdrawal Outputs**: One output for each unique recipient address, with the total amount for that address
+1. Withdrawal Outputs: One output for each unique recipient address, with the total amount for that address
-2. **OP_RETURN Output**: Contains the prefix "VIA_PROTOCOL:WITHDRAWAL:" followed by the proof transaction ID
+2. OP_RETURN Output: Contains the prefix "VIA_PROTOCOL:WITHDRAWAL:" followed by the proof transaction ID
-3. **Change Output** (optional): Returns any excess funds back to the bridge address
+3. Change Output (optional): Returns any excess funds back to the bridge address

 ### 4.3 Witness Structure